kristinap8/rentzila-playwright/README.md

-# Rentzila -- testing using Playwright + Typescript
+# Rentzila -- testing using Playwright + TypeScript

 ## Table of Contents